Stride-Labs/mainnet/ics-instructions/README.md

 ### What do you need to do to participate in the mainnet launch on 2023-07-19, around 5pm UTC?
 See the table below for a breakdown of steps you'll need to follow throughout the process.

+# Section 2: Launch sequence
-## ⚠️  Complete STEP 1 (join Stride testnet with a full node) ASAP ⚠️
+## ⚠️  Complete STEPS 1-3 (join Stride testnet with a full node and do key assignment) ASAP ⚠️

+### Joining instructions
 Follow along with Stride's block explorer here: https://www.mintscan.io/stride

 For step 1, you can try using Stride’s joining script here: https://github.com/Stride-Labs/mainnet/blob/main/mainnet/join_stride.sh.